joshmarnold/react-starter/README.md

-# Starter Project for React with TypeScript, Supabase, and Google Authentication

-This repository is designed to help you quickly set up a web application using Vercel, React, Redux, React-Router, TypeScript, Vite and Supabase.
-Follow the instructions below to get started and customize the project to suit your needs.
+Set up a web application using Vercel, React, Redux, React-Router, TypeScript, Vite, and Supabase.

 ---